Lapland University of Applied Sciences: History

+Partnerships

+Lapland UAS is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university participates in UArctic's mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.

 Study programs

 Lapland UAS offers a variety of study options for Finnish speakers in fields such as hospitality, health and welfare, communications, arts, and business administration.

-For international students, Lapland UAS has five bachelor's programs taught in english, and one master's level program.
+For international students, Lapland UAS has five bachelor's programs taught in English, and one master's level program.